Gender bias on Wikipedia: Article creation and deletion

+Article visibility

+A 2016 study led by Claudia Wagner showed that biographies of women on Wikipedia in English are less visible than biographies of men and concluded that this difference is partly due to the fact that the community links articles about men better together.
+In 2023, a study conducted by Akhil Arora, Robert West and Martin Gerlach showed that biographies of women are over-represented among orphan articles (articles that cannot be accessed via other articles): in English Wikipedia, women represent 19% of the biographies, but also represent 29% of orphan biographies.
+Furthermore, the study shows that orphan articles are less visible than the others.

 Article content

 While most attention falls on the gap between biographies of men and women on Wikipedia, some research also focuses on linguistics and differences in topics covered.

 In 2020, the Association for Computational Linguistics performed a textual analysis of gender biases within Wikipedia articles.
-The study found that articles about women contain more gender-specific phrases such as 'female scientist' while men are referenced using more gender-neutral terms such as 'scientist'.
+The study found that articles about women contain more gender-specific phrases such as "female scientist" while men are referenced using more gender-neutral terms such as "scientist".
 The study concluded that overall gender bias is decreasing for science and family oriented articles, while increasing for artistic and creative content.

 A 2015 study found that, on the English Wikipedia, the word "divorced" appears more than four times as often in biographical articles about women than men.
-According to the Wikimedia Foundation, "We don't fully know why, but it's likely a multitude of factors, including the widespread tendency throughout history to describe the lives of women through their relationships with men."
+According to the Wikimedia Foundation, "We don't fully know why, but it's likely a multitude of factors, including the widespread tendency throughout history to describe the lives of women through their relationships with men".